statype/product-engineering-assessment/README.md

 ##### "Stack ALL the Things"

 Add a new route to the application which houses a "revenue data".
-The new route should render a view that includes a stacked line graph representing the (hopefully) increasing over time revenue per "Cohort".
+The new route should render a view that includes a stacked area graph representing the (hopefully) increasing over time revenue per "Cohort".
 A "Cohort" is a group of customers who joined in the same period - depending on the age/maturity of the company cohorts could be months or years.
 Be sure to generate "realistic" data